 120 words

 Empower people and enhance human performance with your Doctor of Psychology (PsyD), Sport and Performance Psychology Specialization from University of the Rockies.
 This degree program is the pinnacle of performance enhancement education.
 Create actualization, awareness, self-mastery, and peak experience for both teams and individuals.
 Through advanced seminars in mind-body practices, you will perfect the techniques to make people more effective.
-This program is not intended to prepare individuals for the practice of psychology (or counseling or related discipline) and does not lead to licensure or credentialing as a mental healthcare practitioner.
+This program is not intended to prepare an individual to become a licensed psychology professional.
 Be your best when you specialize in sport and performance psychology.

 60 words